 - Dried herbs - I use sage and thyme, but rosemary is another great herb for this soup.

-- Plum tomatoes - in summer, I use fresh tomatoes.
-Otherwise, I use canned whole, peeled San Marzano tomatoes (shown in the above photo).
+- Plum tomatoes - use canned whole, peeled San Marzano tomatoes (shown in the above photo).
+They have the best flavor!

 - Balsamic vinegar